 Additionally, the company that makes the cider software should allow your team to provide direct feedback to their product specialists that is then considered for new feature releases.
 That way, you know the company is constantly working to improve the software for their users.

-That part is easy — choose Ekos Cidermaker.
+That part is easy — choose Ekos.
 At Ekos, we are committed to helping craft cider makers in the U.S. and around the world make more cider with intuitive business management tools.
-Our proprietary cidery management software, Ekos Cidermaker, offers everything we mentioned above in one easy-to-use system that is tailored to the needs of cider makers.
+Ekos’s cidery management software offers everything we mentioned above in one easy-to-use system that is tailored to the needs of cider makers.
 Each registered user on your team gets their own custom dashboard based on their specific role in your cidery, from management to sales, inventory, production, and beyond.
 We work with you directly to get your team set up and ensure you feel comfortable using Ekos as part of your daily routine.
-Plus, with unlimited customer support and an expansive Knowledge Base filled with helpful instructional resources, we’re always here to help.
+Plus, with personalized customer support and an expansive Knowledge Base filled with helpful instructional resources, we’re always here to help.

 Reach out to us today to schedule your free demo and see how Ekos gives you the power to organize and optimize your cidery’s operations.

 Go to Cider Business School — for Free!